wesbragagt/quack-mcp/README.md

 #### `load_csv`
 - **Usage**: "Load the CSV at /path/to/file.csv"
-- **Features**: Automatic delimiter detection, schema analysis, sample preview
+- **Features**: Automatic delimiter detection, schema analysis, sample preview, glob pattern support

 #### `query_csv`
 - **Usage**: "Query the data to find all records where column > value"